qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 Parameters
 ..........
 ``Input layer`` [vector: any]
-  Layer containing the features to be clipped
+  Layer containing the features to be clipped.

 ``Clip layer`` [vector: line or polygon]
-  Layer containing the clipping features
+  Layer containing the clipping features.

 Output
 ......

 ``Clipped`` [vector]
-  Layer containing features from the input layer split by the clip layer
+  Layer containing features from the input layer split by the clip layer.

 See also
 ........